 In 2021, COVID-19 pandemic continues to affect our lives and health and transform the ways we interact with each other.
 To prevent the virus spread and to save lives, face masks have proven to be an effective measure that became mandatory in public places in most European countries.
 For many citizens, however, wearing a face covering for a prolonged period of time associates not only with the risk-lowering benefits but also with emotional and physical discomforts, such as inability to share a smile or skin irritations.

-The manufacturing solution for the ’Silicone masks’ production line will additionally include guidelines, recommendations and tools to support companies in reconfiguring their supply chains to cover a sudden surge in demand and assess the supply chain risks caused by the pandemic.
+The manufacturing solution for the ’Silicone masks’ production line additionally includes guidelines, recommendations and tools to support companies in reconfiguring their supply chains to cover a sudden surge in demand and assess the supply chain risks caused by the pandemic.

 Mask design: ML Engraving, SKM Aeronautics, ORP STAMPI SRL